nbeaver/frankenplot/readme.rst

 http://svn.csrri.iit.edu/mr-software/frankenplot/

-There repo also has my own additions.
+The repo also has my own additions.